Projects specify the branch, tag, or reference to use from source control in the

 Every job run has its own private data directory.
 This directory contains a copy of the project source tree for the given

 scm_branch the job is running.
 Jobs are free to make changes to the project folder and make use of those changes while it is still running.
 This folder is temporary and is cleaned up at the end of the job run.

-If Clean is checked, Tower discards modified files in its local copy of the repository through use of the
+If Clean is checked, automation controller discards modified files in its local copy of the repository through use of the

-force parameter in its respective Ansible modules pertaining to git, Subversion, and Mercurial.
+force parameter in its respective Ansible modules pertaining to git or Subversion.

 Typically, during a project update, the revision of the default branch (specified in the SCM Branch field of the project) is stored when updated, and jobs using that project will employ this revision.
 Providing a non-default SCM Branch (not a commit hash or tag) in a job, the newest revision is pulled from the source control remote immediately before the job starts.
 This revision is shown in the Revision field of the job and its respective project update.